 Many investors who aren’t comfortable with a “do it yourself” approach to investing decide that they’re better off working with a professional financial advisor.

 How much does a financial advisor cost?
 This depends on several different factors, starting with the advisor’s fee structure.
 Some financial advisors charge flat annual fees (or retainers), some charge hourly fees, some charge a fee for creating a financial plan, some charge a sales commission (or load) and some charge fees based on the size of your account, or the assets under management (AUM).

-An advisor’s fee also depends on the type of advisor you work with.
-There are several different types of financial advisors including traditional face-to-face human advisors, online advisors and so-called robo-advisors.
+A financial advisor’s fee also depends on the type of advisor you work with.
+There are several different types of financial advisors including traditional face-to-face human advisors, online advisors, and so-called robo-advisors.

 What is the Average Advisor Fee?

 The average fee assessed by traditional in-person human advisors who charge by assets under management (AUM) is 1% of AUM.